-For extra advice about eliminating toxins, click here.
-Otherwise, consider the baby steps below.
+For extra advice about minimizing toxins and detoxifying, click HERE.
+Otherwise, consider these baby steps below:

 Like taxes and teeth cleaning, stress is an unavoidable part of life that invariably comes with some measure of discomfort.
 But there’s a big difference between acute stress—the burst of adrenaline you feel when avoiding a near-miss on the road or the temporary exhaustion that comes with a looming work deadline—and chronic stress, a constant state of anxiety, worry, or panic.

 Chronic stress often comes when dealing with a barrage of challenging circumstances (including ill health) or traumatic events (including a childhood of abuse or neglect), and while it messes with your state of mind, chronic stress can also be disastrous for your physical health.
 Ongoing stress is toxic and causes mega inflammation throughout the body, and, as you know, inflammation is where chronic disease begins.
-(For more details about the science linking stress with autoimmune conditions, click here.)
+For more on the science linking stress with autoimmune conditions and relaxation with healing, click HERE.